The more plastic we make, the more fossil fuels we need,

 Petrochemical companies like Exxon Mobile who produce these plastics can make up to 10 tonnes every second, and with the demand for it only increasing worldwide, they have projected a 3 fold increase by 2050.
 Plastic is a multi-billion dollar payout for the industry and they thrive on our reliance for it.

-It spoke of how only 9% of all the plastic ever created has ever been recycled, and that most of what we put into our green bin is “wish-cycling”- i.e. I wish it would be recyclable, therefore I’ll put it in the recycling bin.
+It spoke of how only 9% of all the plastic ever created has ever been recycled, and that most of what we put into our green bin is “wish-cycling”- i.e. I wish it was recyclable, therefore I’ll recycle it.
+I was definitely guilty of that!

-It also showed me how companies like Exxon are so powerful and profitable that they even managed to overturn a law in a region of Texas that banned plastic bags.
+It also showed me how companies like Exxon have so much power and money that they even managed to overturn a law in a region of Texas that banned plastic bags.
+What scumbags.

 Sadly, plastic has infiltrated through our society on every level and I only have to look around me to see how reliant I am on it.